radix-ui/design-system/packages/radix/README.md

 > WIP

 # Radix

-Radix is a Design System built on top of Radix System.
+Radix is a Design System built on top of Radix System and Modulz Primitives.

 ### Develop